 HF Conditions and VHF Conditions are self explanatory.
 The "EME Deg" simply shows how favorable the current lunar orbit configuration is for EME communications at the moment.
 Solar Flare probability, calculated by the University of Bradford, in the UK, is the probability of a C-class or greater solar flare occuring at any given time.
 The MUF bar graph shows the current maximum usable frequency for sporadic E in Europe if that band is open there.
 The bottom bar graph, labeled MS, shows whether meteor scatter activity is present, and if so, when and how strong it will likely be (redder colors indicating more activity) at any given hour.
 The Geomag Field indicates how stable the earth's magnetic field is at the moment, the Signal Noise Lvl indicates how much background ionospheric noise is present at the moment, and the MUF Boulder indicates the highest useful frequency that can be used for ionospheric communications paths, as measured measured by NIST at Boulder, Colorado.

-The STEREO behind image, center right, shows the sunspots that are about to rotate into view.
-This image, taken from NASA's STEREO spacecraft which is lags roughly 120 degrees behind earth in earth's orbit around the sun, is shot in extreme ultraviolet (195 angstroms) and shows all active regions, including both sunspots and not-yet-erupted-sunspot active regions that are not yet visible from our position on earth (as well as limited visibility of coronal holes).
-Over a period of days, the features that are prominent on this image will progress from left to right as they rotate towards our view, which begins at about the right-hand one third of this disk.
+The current STEREO image, center right, courtesy NASA's STEREO project, shows the sunspots that are about to rotate into view.
+This image, taken from NASA's STEREO Ahead spacecraft which is nearly behind the sun as seen from earth is shot in extreme ultraviolet (195 angstroms) and shows all active regions, including both sunspots and not-yet-erupted-sunspot active regions that are not yet visible from our position on earth (as well as limited visibility of coronal holes).
+Over a period of days, the features that are prominent on this image will progress from left to right as they rotate towards our view, which begins at about the right-hand edge of this disk.
 The features along the right-hand edge of this image are visible from earth, and can be observed, from a different perspective, in the left one-third of the disks in the two images above.
-Watch the left-hand side of this image to learn if there are new sunspots that will soon rotate into view to provide us with improved band conditions in the next week or two, and when they finally appear along the left hand side of the 304 angstrom image at the top, you can ascertain how much effect, if any, they will actually have on radio propagation.
+Watch the right-hand side of this image to learn if there are new sunspots that will soon rotate into view to provide us with improved band conditions in the next week or two, and when they finally appear along the left hand side of the 304 angstrom image at the top, you can ascertain how much effect, if any, they will actually be having on radio propagation.

 Coronal holes are also visible on this image, in the form of large dark patches.
 When these rotate into the view from earth, the solar wind speed picks up dramatically, causing proton storms that can cause HF radio blackouts for minutes to hours at a time, with signals coming and going.
 On this view of the sun, a coronal hole in an earth-effective area will appear on the right-hand edge of the image, at about the 3 o'clock position.
 In the center and to the left, it means a period of HF radio instability will occur when these areas rotate into an earth-effective position over the course of the next few days.